 Geometric drawings, ratios, number theory and geometry, geometric art, construction of regular polygons, tessellations and other visual mathematical concepts.
+Some of the information provided might not be correct .

 Images that show a visual representation of Fermat numbers and how those images can be used to create tessellations and other types of mathematical art.